 - Job Search Program for Immigrant and Refugee Professionals

 Have your essential needs covered.

-Are you struggling with essentials like food and housing?
-If so, it’ll be hard to focus on your professional job search.
-Refer to the following guides if you need help finding assistance:
+If you’re struggling with essentials like food and housing, it’ll be hard to focus on your professional job search.
+The following guides can help you find assistance:

 - Where can I find help during the pandemic?
 Government assistance FAQs

 - Upwardly Global’s Comprehensive COVID-19 Emergency Services Guide